HussainAther/journalism/data/wcsj/README.md

     - `office`: Office within the FDA that sent the letter.
     - `disease_democ.csv`: Data illustrating a controversial theory suggesting that the emergence of democratic political systems has depended largely on nations having low rates of infectious disease, from the [Global Infectious Diseases and Epidemiology Network](http://www.gideononline.com/) and _[Democratization: A Comparative Analysis of 170 Countries](http://www.amazon.com/Democratization-Comparative-Analysis-Countries-Routledge/dp/0415318602)_.

-food_stamps.csv U.S. Department of Agriculture data on the number of participants, in millions, and costs, in $ billions, of the federal Supplemental Nutrition Assistance Program from 1969 to 2016.
+* `food_stamps.csv`: [U.S. Department of Agriculture data](http://www.fns.usda.gov/pd/supplemental-nutrition-assistance-program-snap) on the number of `participants`, in millions, and `costs`, in $ billions, of the federal Supplemental Nutrition Assistance Program from 1969 to 2016.

-kindergarten.csv Data from the California Department of Public Health, documenting enrollment and the number of children with complete immunizations at entry into kindergartens in California from 2001 to 2015.
+* `kindergarten.csv`: Data from the [California Department of Public Health](https://data.chhs.ca.gov/dataset/school-immunizations-in-kindergarten-by-academic-year), documenting enrollment and the number of children with complete immunizations at entry into kindergartens in California from 2001 to 2015.
 Contains the following variables:

-district School district.
+    - `district`: School district.
+    - `sch_code`: Unique identifying code for each school.
+    - `pub_priv`: Whether school is public or private.
+    - `school`: School name.
-sch_code Unique identifying code for each school. pub_priv Whether school is public or private. school School name. enrollment Number of children enrolled. complete Number of children with complete immunizations. start_year Year of entry (for the 2015-2016 school year, for example, this would be 2015). nations.csv Data from the World Bank Indicators portal, which is an incredibly rich resource.
+    - `enrollment`: Number of children enrolled.
+    - `complete`: Number of children with complete immunizations.
+    - `start_year`: Year of entry (for the 2015-2016 school year, for example, this would be 2015).

+* `nations.csv`: Data from the [World Bank Indicators](http://data.worldbank.org/indicator/all) portal, which is an incredibly rich resource.
 Contains the following variables, from 1990 onwards:

-iso2c iso3c Two- and Three-letter codes for each country, assigned by the International Organization for Standardization. country Country name. year population Estimated total population at mid-year, including all residents apart from refugees. gdp_percap Gross Domestic Product per capita in current international dollars, corrected for purchasing power in different territories. life_expect Life expectancy at birth, in years. population Estimated total population at mid-year, including all residents apart from refugees. birth_rate Live births during the year per 1,000 people, based on mid-year population estimate. neonat_mortal_rate Neonatal mortality rate: babies dying before reaching 28 days of age, per 1,000 live births in a given year. region income World Bank regions and income groups, explained here.
+    - `iso2c` `iso3c`: Two- and Three-letter [codes](http://www.nationsonline.org/oneworld/country_code_list.htm) for each country, assigned by the [International Organization for Standardization](http://www.iso.org/iso/home/store/catalogue_tc/catalogue_detail.htm?csnumber=63545).
+    - `country`: Country name.
+    - `year`
+    - `population`: Estimated [total population](http://data.worldbank.org/indicator/SP.POP.TOTL) at mid-year, including all residents apart from refugees.
+    - `gdp_percap`: [Gross Domestic Product per capita](http://data.worldbank.org/indicator/NY.GDP.PCAP.PP.CD) in current international dollars, corrected for purchasing power in different territories.
+    - `life_expect`: [Life expectancy at birth](http://data.worldbank.org/indicator/SP.DYN.LE00.IN), in years.
+    - `population`: Estimated total population at mid-year, including all residents apart from refugees.
+    - `birth_rate`: [Live births during the year per 1,000 people](http://data.worldbank.org/indicator/SP.DYN.LE00.IN), based on mid-year population estimate.
+    - `neonat_mortal_rate`: [Neonatal mortality rate](http://data.worldbank.org/indicator/SH.DYN.NMRT): babies dying before reaching 28 days of age, per 1,000 live births in a given year.
+    - `region` `income`: World Bank [regions](http://siteresources.worldbank.org/DATASTATISTICS/Resources/CLASS.XLS) and income groups, explained [here](http://data.worldbank.org/about/country-and-lending-groups).